 Overall, Hyannis’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-The citizens of Hyannis are slightly better educated than the national average of 21.84% for all cities and towns, with 22.73% of adults in Hyannis having a bachelor's degree or advanced degree.
+The education level of Hyannis citizens is a little higher than the average for US cities and towns: 22.73% of adults in Hyannis have at least a bachelor's degree.

 The per capita income in Hyannis in 2022 was $36,817, which is upper middle income relative to Nebraska, and middle income relative to the rest of the US.
 This equates to an annual income of $147,268 for a family of four.
 However, Hyannis contains both very wealthy and poor people as well.